WnndGws/OneOffCodes/README.md

 * **i3_alternating_windows**
 ___
 * **image_scraper**
+    * Checks url and scrapes the image tags
 ___
 * **myman**
     * Check tldr for a program, and if not there then show manual or --help for it